 Surrounded by verdant pine forests and deep blue seascapes, the charming Greek resort town of Skala offers scenery to spare.
 Positioned on Kefalonia’s southeast tip, this Ionian island is home to Mount Ainos, the highest peak in the region.
 Venture to the summit to admire the view or spend your holidays in Skala simply topping up your tan on a sun lounger.
 The area is known for its sun-drenched climate, with up to 12 hours of sunshine every day during the summer.
 The bright blue sky is reflected in the cobalt waters below, and Skala’s Blue Flag beach gives ample room to soak it all in.

-If you’re seeking a holiday destination in 2018 that offers an abundance of natural beauty combined with traditional Greek culture, tranquil Skala is a top choice.
+If you’re seeking a cheap holiday destination in 2018 that offers an abundance of natural beauty combined with traditional Greek culture, tranquil Skala is a top choice.
 The town is small in size yet offers all the facilities needed for a comfortable getaway, from water sports to shops and restaurants.

 You’ll find no shortage of ways to spend your Skala holidays, whether you’re ready to relax on placid beaches or fill your days with adventure.
 The beach itself is a prime attraction, with plenty of water sports facilities and restaurants to while away the hours.
 Take a glass-bottomed boat tour of the Skala coastline, where you’ll be able to see the glittering world beneath the waves.
 Travel just a few kilometres to nearby Potamaki Beach, where you’re likely to spot an elusive loggerhead turtle or two.